mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-gcp/index.md

 <p class="message--note"><strong>NOTE: </strong>This command can be run before the initial provisioning or at any point after modifications are made to the <code>cluster.yaml</code> file.</p>

+### Adding custom cloud.conf file

+Konvoy will generate a default `cloud.conf` file based on the provisioned infrastructure.
+If your cluster requires additional configuration, you may specify it by creating a `extras/cloud-provider/cloud.conf` file in your working directory.
+Konvoy will then copy this file to the remote machines and configure the necessarily Kubernetes components to use this configuration file.

+It is also possible to configure Konvoy to use the files already present on the Kubernetes machines.
+On the remote machines, create `/root/kubernetes/cloud.conf` files and Konvoy will configure the necessarily Kubernetes components to use this configuration file.

+In the case when both files are specified, the remote `/root/kubernetes/cloud.conf` file will be used.

 ## Viewing installation operations

 As the `konvoy up --provisioner gcp` command runs to start the cluster installation, you will see output as the operations are performed.
 The first output messages you see are from [Terraform][terraform] as it provisions your nodes.